Hector5280g/TotalRecal/README.md

 ### A. Talk about it:
 What are the things in an array called?
+//Elements
 Do Arrays guarantee those things will be in order?
+// yes, non
-What real-life thing could you model with an array?
+What real-life thing could you model with an array? it's anything that has a list of data/ information. " menu, car parking lot.